Scrapbook Adhesives: The 5 Important Things You Must Know To Protect Your Pages.

 You also want to avoid using Elmer's Glue or rubber cement on your photos.
-Instead, consider using glue dots.
-Glue dots are double-sided adhesives that will bond with most any surface.
-They're easy to use, aren't messy like other glues and don't require any drying time.
+Instead, consider using glue dots for scrapbooking.
+Glue dots are double-sided adhesives that will bond with almost any surface.
+They're easy to use, aren't messy like other glues, and don't require any drying time.

 This Ultra-Thin Glue Dots is acid-free and ultra-thin for smooth adhering.